MrChike/LMS/README.md

 Key Features:

-- Browse & Filter Courses
+🔍 Browse & Filter Courses
-- Purchase Courses using Stripe
+💳 Purchase Courses using Stripe
-- Mark Chapters as Completed or Uncompleted
+✔️ Mark Chapters as Completed or Uncompleted
-- Progress Calculation of each Course
+📊 Progress Calculation of each Course
-- Student Dashboard
+👩‍🎓 Student Dashboard
-- Teacher mode
+👨‍🏫 Teacher Mode
-- Create new Courses
+➕ Create New Courses
-- Create new Chapters
+📚 Create New Chapters
-- Easily reorder chapter position with drag n’ drop
+🔄 Easily Reorder Chapter Position with Drag n’ Drop
-- Upload thumbnails, attachments and videos using UploadThing
-- Video processing using Mux
+📤 Upload Thumbnails, Attachments, and Videos using UploadThing 🎬 Video Processing using Mux
-- HLS Video player using Mux
+▶️ HLS Video Player using Mux
-- Rich text editor for chapter description
+📝 Rich Text Editor for Chapter Description
-- Authentication
+🔐 Authentication
-- ORM using Prisma
+🔗 ORM using Prisma
-- Postgres database
+🗄️ Postgres Database

 ## Prerequisites